 Contour plots of the mean streamwise velocity provide a good overall illustration of the separated flow past the ice shape.
-An example of these data is shown in Fig. 6 for the airfoil with the glaze ice shape at 6 deg. angle of attack.
-The plot shows how the boundarylayer separated near the tip of the glaze ice horn.
+An example of these data is shown in Fig. 6 for the airfoil with the glaze ice shape at 6-deg angle of attack.
+Figure 6 shows how the boundary layer separated near the tip of the glaze ice horn.
 A significant reverse flow region formed below the separated shear layer.
 Reverse flow velocities as high as 40% of the freestream velocity were recorded inside the bubble.
 Outside of the bubble, streamwise flow velocities a factor of 1.6 larger than the freestream value were recorded.
 A strong shear layer divided these flow regions.
 The shear-layer thickness grew downstream of separation as transition occurred.
 No velocity data were acquired upstream of x/c = 0.02directly aft of the ice horn, as indicated in Fig. 6.
-It is likely that the local flow in this region was very lowspeed in either the upstream or downstream direction.
-The zero-velocity contour line shows that the mean reattachment location was near x/c = 0.53.
+It is likely that the local flow velocities in this region were very low magnitude, owing to the secondary separation of the reverse flow.
+This is indicated by the zero-velocity contour line near the surface between x/c = 0.02 and 0.05.
+The zero-velocity contour line also shows that the mean reattachment location was near x/c = 0.53.
 The developing turbulent boundary layer downstream of reattachment did not show evidence of separation up to x/c = 0.95, where the last profile was measured.
-While the contour plots provide an overall view of the complex flowfield, quantitative comparisons of the bubble characteristics are difficult to determine.
+Whereas the contour plots provide an overall view of the complex flowfield, quantitative comparisons of the bubble characteristics are difficult to determine.